magicrootZ/wiki_code_challenge_rtu/README.md

 * install [npm](http://npmjs.org/)
 * npm install

-This project was developed under an OS X environment.
-NPM versions might differ depending on environments.
+This project was developed under an OS X environment. npm versions might differ depending on environments.
+I had trouble installing the express dependency in a linux box (Ubuntu 11.10) due to the differences in npm.

 Configuration: